-Help Cenon documentation, Links to the web site, Update-Panel, separating colors and writing PostScript into file.
+Help Cenon documentation, Links to the web site, Update-Panel, ...

-Printing.
-The printing panel appears, which is also used for
+Print GNUstep: Printing.
+The print-panel appears, which is also used for separating colors and writing PostScript into file.

-Hide Using this item, you can hide Cenon without having to quit the programm.
+Hide GNUstep: Using this item, you can hide Cenon without having to quit the programm.
 With a double click on the application icon you can reopen Cenon.

-Quit With this command you can quit the program.
+Quit GNUstep: With this item you can quit the program.

-3.3.1 The Cenon- or Info-Menu
+3.4.1 The Cenon- or Info-Menu